Replicant (film)

-Replicant is a 2001 American science fiction action film directed by Ringo Lam and starring Jean-Claude Van Damme and Michael Rooker.
-It is the second collaboration between Van Damme and Hong Kong film director Ringo Lam, and the third time that Van Damme has starred in a dual role.
+Replicant is a 2001 American science fiction action film directed by Ringo Lam.
+It stars Jean-Claude Van Damme playing a dual role, and Michael Rooker.
+It follows a serial killer on the loose and scientists create a clone, teaming up with a police officer to track down the killer.
+It is the second collaboration between Van Damme and Hong Kong film director Ringo Lam, and the third time that Van Damme has starred in a dual role after Double Impact and Maximum Risk.

 The film had a limited theatrical release in many European countries and was released on direct-to-DVD in the United States on September 18, 2001.

 Plot

 Edward "the Torch" Garrotte (Jean-Claude Van Damme) is a serial killer who has a penchant for killing women and setting them on fire.
 All of his victims are also mothers.
 Detective Jake Riley (Michael Rooker) is a Seattle police detective who has spent three years chasing Garrotte.
 Just days before Jake's retirement Garrotte strikes again, but Jake is off the case.
 During his retirement party, Jake receives a call from Garrotte, who threatens to go after his friends and family.
 Realizing Garrotte needs to be stopped no matter what, Riley sets out to stop him.

 A secret government agency hires Jake as a consultant on a special project.
 They have cloned Garrotte from DNA evidence found at a crime scene.
 They need Jake's help to train this Replicant, who has genetic memories from Garrotte and a telepathic link to him.
 The Replicant has the body of a 40-year-old but the mind of a child.
 Jake's job is to help the Replicant track Garrotte down by using the memories stored in Garrotte's DNA.

 The Replicant and Jake begin to hunt Garrotte.
 Jake believes the Replicant could turn on him at any time, as Garrotte's killer instinct may take over.
 The Replicant tries to understand the world, and his connection with Garrotte.
 The Replicant does not understand why Jake treats him so roughly, since he views Jake as family.
 Though Jake is abusive, the Replicant looks to him for protection and guidance as they close in on Garrotte.
 Garrotte and the Replicant confront each other in a bar after Garrotte fails to kill Jake with a bomb.
 Garrotte kills a bartender, but lets the Replicant live.
 An origin story shows that Garrotte was abused by his mother, who then killed her unfaithful husband, and tried to burn their house down, which reveals why Garrotte hates women.